tmpfs/async-validate/README.md

 * `enum`: Value must exist in the `enum`.
 * `date`: Value must be valid as determined by `moment().isValid()`.

+When the `object` plugin has been loaded the `type` field may be a function in which case the value must be an `instanceof` the function assigned to `type`.

 #### Required

 The `required` rule property indicates that the field must exist on the source object being validated.